| Collapse of Big Bang Cosmology and the Emergence of

 to engineers and others who must deal with ultra-stable clocks,

+but is widespread even among eminent physicists.
 Consider the following excerpts from Relativity Re-examined by

 Leon Brillouin (Academic Press, 1970): ".. .
 All the clocks at rest